TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_icssg.md

 \endcond

+\note ICSSG Switch mode is not functional in 8.6.0.
+Kindly follow and use 8.5.0 for switch functionality.

 This example do below:
 - Target-side application running on a Cortex R5F core.
 	- Application receives the packet, copies the payload into a new packet which is then sent back.